1nVitr0/plugin-vscode-valgrind-task-integration/README.md

 Unfortunately valgrind does not exactly fit the VSCode worklflow, but this extension tries it's best to make it fit.
 The extension is not as fully featured as other cpp extensions (such as cmake tools), but basic valgrind support is implemented.

+## Prerequisites

+- `valgrind` must be installed.
+For linux users, use `sudo apt-get install valgrind`
+- the extension `cmake tools` is required for:
+  - commands `valgrind-task-integration.valgrindPid` and `valgrind-task-integration.valgrindGdbArg`
+  - the default tasks `valgrind` and `valgrind-debug`

 ## Commands

 This extension provides the following commands to be used in tasks and launch configs in the default format `${command:[COMMAND_NAME]}`: